Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Adding knowledge to Nuprl

-Recall that in Section~\ref{sec:schemes} we presented a scheme $\cal{GS}$ for proving satisfiability and realizability.
-It is straightforward to adapt $\cal{GS}$ to prove satisfiability under a perfect recall semantics: simply replace the satisfiability relation $\ff \psat$ with $\psatprnsp$.
-We call this scheme $\ff {{\cal GS}^{pr}}$. \cor Scheme $\ff{{\cal GS}^{pr}}$ is correct. \ecor }
+Recall that in Section~\ref{sec:schemes} we presented a scheme $\it{GS}$ for proving satisfiability and realizability.
+It is straightforward to adapt $\it{GS}$ to prove satisfiability under a perfect recall semantics: simply replace the satisfiability relation $\ff \psat$ with $\psatprnsp$.
+We call this scheme $\ff {{\it GS}^{pr}}$. \begin{corollary} Scheme $\ff{{\it GS}^{pr}}$ is correct. \end{corollary} }

 We now show how these functions can be used to give semantics to knowledge-based programs.
 As discussed in Section~\ref{sec:overview}, in the case of standard programs, a program semantics is a function $\ff{ S_I}$ that, given an interpretation $I$, associates with every program $ \ff{ Pg }$ of type $\ff{ Pgm}$ the system $\ff{ S_I(Pg)}$ consisting of all the runs consistent with the automaton $\ff{ Pg}$ with respect to interpretation $I$.
-We can associate with each knowledge-based program $\Pgkb$ maps $\Sys$ to $S_I(M(\Pgkb)(\Sys))$. } We give semantics to knowledge-based programs by first associating with each knowledge-based program a function from systems to systems.
+We can associate with each knowledge-based program $\Pgkb$ maps $\Sys$ to $S_I(M(\Pgkb)(\Sys))$. } We give semantics to knowledge-based programs by first associating with each know\-ledge-based program a function from systems to systems.
 Let $(\Pg^{kb})^t$ be the result of replacing every formula $\phi$ in $\Pg^{kb}$ by $\phi^t$.
 Note that $(\Pg^{kb})^t$ is a standard program, with no modal formulas.
-Given an interpretation $I$ and a system $\Sys$ let $I(\Sys)$ be the result of adding to $\phi_{I}$ the formula $\varphi_{\Sys}$.
-Now we can apply the semantics of Section~\ref{sec:sem} and get the system $S_{I(\Sys)}((\Pg^{kb})^t)$.
-In general, the system $S_{I(\Sys)}((\Pg^{kb})^t)$ will be different from the system $\Sys$.
-A system $\Sys$ {\em represents} a knowledge-based program $\ff{ Pg^{kb}}$ (with respect to interpretation $I$) if it is a fixed point of this mapping; that is, if $S_{I(\Sys)}((\Pgkb)^t) = \Sys$.
-Following Fagin et al.~\citeyear{FHMV,FHMV94}, we take the semantics of a knowledge-based program $\Pgkb$ to be the set of systems that represent it.
+Given an interpretation $I$ and a system $\Sys$, let $I(\Sys)$ be the interpretation that is characterized by the formula that results from adding (i.e., conjoining) to $\phi_{I}$ the formula $\bSys = \Sys$. \footnote{The notation $I(\Sys)$ may seem somewhat awkward for a formula, but in this case it is a formula that characterizes a system, so it is perhaps not so unreasonable.
+In any case, since this formula will appear in subscripts (e.g., in Definition~\ref{def:kb sem}), it seems a better choice than, say, $I_\Sys$.} Now we can apply the semantics of Section~\ref{sec:sem} to get the system $S_{I(\Sys)}((\Pg^{kb})^t)$.
+In more detail, since $(\Pg^{kb})^t$ is a standard program, we can apply Definition~\ref{def:sem}, which says that the semantics of $(\Pg^{kb})^t$ with respect to the interpretation $I(\Sys)$ is the set of all event structures in $\Sys$ that are consistent with $(\Pg^{kb})^t$ with respect to $I(\Sys)$; that is,